hastinbe/i3-volume/README.md

-  NOTIFY_PATH                 path to command that sends notifications NO_NOTIFY_COLOR             flag to disable colors in notifications USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send
+  NOTIFY_PATH                 path to command that sends notifications NO_NOTIFY_COLOR             flag to disable colors in notifications USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send NOTIFICATION_GROUP          set to "true" to group volume change notifications (dunst only)
 ```

 ### Configuration